Migration from Traditional Infrastructure

 terraform plan -var="project_name=$PROJECT_NAME" -var="environment=$ENVIRONMENT" -out=migration.plan

-# Analysera plan for oväntade changes
+# Analyse plan for unexpected changes

 terraform show -json migration.plan > /tmp/terraform-plan.json